hazelgrove/hazel/UPDATING.md

 # Instructions for Updating Various Components

+## Current version

+The most recent version that we use is Ocaml 4.12.1.
+We have not updated past that for the following reasons (which should be re-confirmed periodically):

+- The package [`rtop`](https://opam.ocaml.org/packages/rtop/) does not support 4.13 or higher version.

 ## How to update Hazel to use a new version of ocaml

 There are new releases of OCaml 2-4 times per year.